-The principles behind the Safeguarding Children Policy
+The principles behind the Safeguarding Vulnerable Adults Policy

-In today's world all agencies and individuals now share the responsibility to protect children from harm or the risk of harm.
-We live and work in a climate where we, as adults, "have a duty to safeguard and promote the welfare of children"
+In today's world all agencies and individuals now share the responsibility to protect adults from harm or the risk of harm.
+We live and work in a climate where we, as adults, "have a duty to safeguard and promote the welfare of adults"

-- 1.1 The application of BBPCF Safeguarding and Child Protection Policy and Procedures is based on the following key principles:

-- The welfare of the child is paramount.

-- All children have the right to
+- 1.1 The application of BBPCF Safeguarding and vulnerable Adults Policy and Procedures is based on the following key principles: - The welfare of the vulnerable adult is paramount. - All vulnerable adults have the right to;

 - Be healthy

 - Stay Safe

 - Enjoy and Achieve

 - Make a positive contribution

-- Achieve economic wellbeing - All children/young people, whatever their age, culture, disability, gender, language, racial origin, religious belief and/or sexual identity have the right to protection from abuse.
+- Achieve economic wellbeing

+- All vulnerable adults, whatever their age, culture, disability, gender, language, racial origin, religious belief and/or sexual identity have the right to protection from abuse.

-Whilst it is not the responsibility of this organization to determine whether or not abuse has taken place (this is undertaken in liaison with external child protection professionals), it is everyone's responsibility to report any concerns in relation to children/young people, or vulnerable adults to the relevant authority.
+Whilst it is not the responsibility of this organization to determine whether or not abuse has taken place (this is undertaken in liaison with external adult protection professionals), it is everyone's responsibility to report any concerns in relation to vulnerable adults to the relevant authority.

-The BBPCF Steering Group does not have direct contact with children and young people, however by the nature of the organisation we work directly with parent carers of disabled children and young people.
+The BBPCF Steering Group does not have direct contact with vulnerable adults, however by the nature of the organisation we work directly with their parent carers.
 Therefore, it is essential that we have robust policies and procedures.